 The Historic Coady School, built in 1905 as the town’s first separate public high school, is large two-story, Georgian Revival brick building with a rear cross-gable (now called the connector) and was one of the first schools on Cape Cod to reflect the modern trend toward school consolidation.
 A gymnasium wing was added to the rear of the building in 1934, at the same time that the main school building was renovated after suffering a fire.
-The total gross area of the existing building to be converted to housing units is approximately 62,000 gsf.
+The total gross area of the pre-existing building that was converted to housing units was approximately 62,000 gsf.

-The Coady School main building will be sensitively renovated per National Park Service Guidelines for Historic Renovation, and expanded to the rear to provide a total of 58 units of new housing and support services.
-The new construction portion will be a 3 story, wood framed plus basement with masonry fiber cement siding which will add an additional 38,000SF.
+The Coady School main building is being sensitively renovated per National Park Service Guidelines for Historic Renovation, and expanded to the rear to provide a total of 58 units of new housing and support services.
+The new construction portion is a 3 story, wood framed plus basement with masonry fiber cement siding which adds an additional 38,000SF.